-Notice No. DGTP-010-00 - Revisions to the Canadian Table of Frequency Allocations
+Notice No. DGTP-003-04 - Revisions to the Canadian Table of Frequency Allocations

-This Notice announces the release of revisions to the Canadian Table of Frequency Allocations.
-Proposals to amend the Canadian Table were made by Canada Gazette Notice DGTP-008-00 - Proposed Revisions to the Canadian Table of Frequency Allocations, published on July 14, 2000, and were based upon decisions adopted by the International Telecommunications Union (ITU) at the World Radio Conference 1997 (WRC-97).
-In response to these proposals, comments were received from the public and considered in arriving at the final decisions.
+This Notice announces the release of the revised Canadian Table of Frequency Allocations.
+Proposals to amend the Canadian Table were made in Gazette Notice DGTP-002-02 dated April 5, 2002 based on most of the decisions adopted by the International Telecommunications Union (ITU) at the World Radio Conference 2000 (WRC-2000).

-The Canadian Table of Frequency Allocations allocates frequency bands to radio services within the scope of the International Table and as required to meet Canadian needs.
+The Canadian Table allocates frequency bands to radio services within the scope of the International Table and as required to meet Canadian needs.
 Canadian footnotes provide the particular provisions and conditions for use of those radio services in Canada.
-The revisions incorporated into the Canadian Table of Frequency Allocations by this Notice reflect results of the consultation initiated by Canada Gazette Notice DGTP-008-00 and the results of other domestic decisions taken since the Canadian Table was last revised in 1998.